Often times swept under the rug as a tactic that consumes too much time to be scalable.

 Keep that record updated!
 It could be as simple as an excel spreadsheet that you have a VA keep updated for you.

-If you are confused how to find these blogs or websites to guest post on, do not worry, I am going show you exactly how to use Google to find an unlimited (almost) of potential guest posting opportunities for you to utilize.
+Confused on how to find these blogs or website on which to guest posts?
+Don’t worry, I’m going to show you exactly how you can use Google’s powerful search engine to find an (almost) unlimited source of potential guest posting opportunities which you can utilize to get killer backlinks for your clients

 When You Do Find a Guesting Posting Opportunity, Avoid Making These Mistakes